 What can we learn from the man and the rock?
 Here is a story about adversity, a story about faith, a story about you and me.
 The story about the man and the rock is just an illustration.
-But I am sure that after you have read it, you will be able to apply it to your own life – perhaps even right now.
+But I am sure that after you have read it, you will be able to apply it to your life – perhaps straight away.

 A story has been told of a time when the Lord told a man he had work for him to do.
 The Lord showed him a large rock in front of the man’s cabin.

 The Lord explained that the man was to push against the rock with all his might.
 This the man did, day after day.

 For many months he toiled from sun up to sundown, his shoulders set squarely against the cold, massive surface of the unmoving rock, pushing with all his might.

 Each night, the man returned to his cabin sore and worn out.
 Seeing that the man was showing signs of discouragement, Satan decided to enter the picture by placing thoughts into the man’s mind, such as:

 “You have been pushing against that rock for a long time, and it hasn’t budged.
 You are never going to be able to move it.”